Should You Leave Your Thermostat on One Temperature or Change It?

 The same applies to house temperatures.
 The higher the temperature inside compared to the outside, the more rapidly energy leaks out.
 Maintaining this energy leakage can seriously rake up your utility bill.

-The Most Efficient Way to Control Your Thermostat
+The Most Efficient Way To Control Your Thermostat

 To help you run your HVAC more efficiently and help you save money on your utility bill, there are a couple of tips you can follow:

-Follow the 8-Hours Routine
+Follow the Eight-Hour Routine

-The easiest way to remember to change your thermostat settings is to follow your work routine, or an 8-hour routine.
+The easiest way to remember to change your thermostat settings is to follow your work routine, or an eight-hour routine.
 In other words, change your thermostat to a more efficient setting when you leave for work and then change it back when you come home.

 The Benefit of Programmable Thermostat